 On Cloudswift Upper Construction

-The Cloudswift running shoes wrap around my feet with a snug, comfortable fit.
+The On Cloud Cloudswift running shoes wrap around my feet with a snug, comfortable fit.
 This is made possible by what On calls their ‘engineered-mesh sock’ which is designed to hug your foot for a precise and breathable fit.
-This feature is a first from On and allows a slip-on fit that’s even more comfortable than the popular On Cloud.
+This feature is a first from On and allows a slip-on fit that’s just as comfortable as the popular On Cloud shoes.

 The upper mesh is extremely breathable too, which you’ll notice when running in hot weather.
-I recently took part in the Vi Trainer Virtual 5K; it was so hot out and I was pushing harder than I had in a long time, but my feet stayed cool throughout.
+When I run in these, under the full heat of the California sun, my feet always stay cool throughout the run.

 - Best ON Running Shoes: On Running Shoes Ranked and Reviewed

 - The 10 Best Road Running Shoes

 - On Running Cloudswift Women’s – Full Review

-The Cloudswift upper is made with a variety of materials, varying in tensile strength, stretch and support.
+The Cloudswift shoes upper is made with a variety of materials, varying in tensile strength, stretch and support.
 Looking towards the mid-foot section of the upper you can see the mechanical side-band which gently supports your feet, it has a bit of stretch in it too.

 Something that you can’t really tell from the photos is that behind the side-band of the Cloudswift running shoes lies a hidden pocket, a place to stash your laces once tied up.
 This reduces lace flap and stops them from ever being able to untie themselves, It looks tidy too!
-You can see the pocket in my FIRST LOOK video above.
-Please consider subscribing to our YouTube channel too, while you’re there. 🙂

 Padding around the heel area is soft and comfortable.
 The side walls don’t rise too high either, which give me more flexibility in the ankle/Achilles heel areas without unwanted rubbing.
 It’s generally a really comfortable fit that feels great right out the box, with absolutely no ‘breaking-in’ necessary.

-The Cloudswift fit is consistent with other On running shoes, which is also consistent with other popular brands including Salomon, Inov-8, and Merrell.
+The general fit of Cloudswift running shoes is consistent with other On Cloud shoes, which is also consistent with other popular brands including Nike, Salomon, Inov-8, and Merrell.
 They do feel ever so slightly roomier because of the one-piece construction, but the size is accurate.
 This is true for the On Cloudswift women’s too.